Tri-Color Society Garlic

 Tulbaghia violacea 'Tricolor'

-|Average Size at Maturity||Foliage clumps reach 1 ft. tall and wide; blooms reach 2 ft. tall.|
+|Mature Size||Foliage clumps reach 1 ft. tall and wide; blooms reach 2 ft. tall.|

 |Design Ideas||With its grassy foliage and tall flower stems, this plant is a delightful addition to the mixed border.
 Use it in the middle or front of the planting, and contrast it with companions that have bold foliage or a dense habit.|